-Parameter Description OAUTH2_NAME The name of the Oauth2 provider, ex: Google, Github OAUTH2_DISPLAY_NAME Oauth2 display name in pgAdmin OAUTH2_CLIENT_ID Oauth2 Client ID OAUTH2_CLIENT_SECRET Oauth2 Client Secret OAUTH2_TOKEN_URL Oauth2 Access Token endpoint OAUTH2_AUTHORIZATION_URL Endpoint for user authorization OAUTH2_SERVER_METADATA_URL Server metadata url for your OAuth2 provider OAUTH2_API_BASE_URL Oauth2 base URL endpoint to make requests simple, ex: https://api.github.com/ OAUTH2_USERINFO_ENDPOINT User Endpoint, ex: user (for github) and useinfo (for google) OAUTH2_SCOPE Oauth scope, ex: 'openid email profile'.
+Parameter Description Description OAUTH2_NAME The name of the Oauth2 provider, ex: Google, Github OAUTH2_DISPLAY_NAME Oauth2 display name in pgAdmin OAUTH2_CLIENT_ID Oauth2 Client ID OAUTH2_CLIENT_SECRET Oauth2 Client Secret OAUTH2_TOKEN_URL Oauth2 Access Token endpoint OAUTH2_AUTHORIZATION_URL Endpoint for user authorization OAUTH2_SERVER_METADATA_URL Server metadata url for your OAuth2 provider OAUTH2_API_BASE_URL Oauth2 base URL endpoint to make requests simple, ex: https://api.github.com/ OAUTH2_USERINFO_ENDPOINT User Endpoint, ex: user (for github, or user/emails if the user's email address is private) and userinfo (for google), OAUTH2_SCOPE Oauth scope, ex: 'openid email profile'.
 Note that an 'email' claim is required in the resulting profile.
 OAUTH2_ICON The Font-awesome icon to be placed on the oauth2 button, ex: fagithub OAUTH2_BUTTON_COLOR Oauth2 button color OAUTH2_USERNAME_CLAIM The claim which is used for the username.
 If the value is empty the email is used as username, but if a value is provided, the claim has to exist.
-Ex: oid (for AzureAD) OAUTH2_AUTO_CREATE_USER Set the value to True if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Oauth2 user.
+Ex: oid (for AzureAD), email (for Github) OAUTH2_AUTO_CREATE_USER Set the value to True if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Oauth2 user.
 Please note that password is not stored in the pgAdmin database.
 OAUTH2_ADDITIONAL_CLAIMS If a dictionary is provided, pgAdmin will check for a matching key and value on the userinfo endpoint and in the Id Token.
 In case there is no match with the provided config, the user will receive an authorization error.
 Useful for checking AzureAD wids or groups, GitLab owner, maintainer and reporter claims.
 OAUTH2_SSL_CERT_VERIFICATION Set this variable to False to disable SSL certificate verification for OAuth2 provider.
 This may need to set False, in case of self-signed certificates.